Direction: SSE - SSW (160° - 200°)

 Take off: An open area of lawn with four benches facing the sea.
 The cliff falls away immediately, so a committed take off with good control is necessary.

 Flying the site: When the wind is straight on, soaring flights are possible in light winds.
-Soaring flights between the eastern railway tunnel and the take-off are easy but DO NOT venture any further east unless you are sure you can get back, especially at high tide.
+Soaring flights between the eastern railway tunnel and the western end of the ridge before Folkestone are easy.
+Do not venture any further east of the tunnel unless you are sure you can get back, especially at high tide.
 There is no bottom landing beyond the point, though in an emergency you could land at Samphire Hoe (the reclaimed land adjacent to the tunnel works).

 Landing: The bottom landing is on one of the two concrete aprons at the foot of the cliffs to the right of take-off.
 You may also bottom land on the beach, but take care to avoid the public.
 You can land on Jock’s pitch but not the bowling greens.
 Top landings are NOT advised for HG, as the majority of pilots who have attempted it in anything but the very lightest of winds have damaged gliders or suffered injury.
-The same applies to PG, but top landing can be undertaken after a risk assessment by the pilot on a day to day basis, noting that the position and strength of any rotors is very wind strength and direction dependent.
+The same applies to PG, but top landing can be undertaken after a risk assessment by the pilot on a day to day basis, noting that the position and strength of any rotors is dependent on wind strength and direction.
+Severe rotor can occur even in light winds, especially if the direction is close the eastern or western limits.
 If in doubt, don’t!

 Restrictions: Do not land on any of the bowling greens, the caravan site, or Railtrack fenced-off areas.

-Hazards: The Warren is among the most committed of take-offs in England.
-There is rotor behind take off so make sure your paraglider is well under control when you launch.
-Wind direction at take off can be deceptive.
+Hazards: The Warren is among the most committed paraglider take-offs in England.
+There is rotor behind take off so make sure your glider is well under control when you launch.
+Wind direction at take-off can be deceptive.
 Take time to make an accurate assessment of conditions.
 If the direction of the wind is outside the range of the wind rose do not take off.
 The cliffs can be treacherous when the wind is blowing outside the specified range, even when the wind speed is low.
-Do not fly if the wind is off to the south (coming at you from a point past the end of the harbour wall).
-Do not fly within 200 ft vertically or horizontally of the railway line at the bottom of the cliff.
+Do not fly if the wind is off to the south west (225° - coming at you from a point past the end of the harbour wall) and be cautious if the wind is SSW (200°) and veering.
+Do not fly within 200ft vertically or horizontally of the railway line at the bottom of the cliff.
 Landing on Jock’s pitch involves awareness of the position of the various power and telephone cables close by.